kataras/build-a-better-web-together/declaration.md

 ```

-> Note that with 2. & 3. you **can define and listen to more than one Iris station** in the
+> Note that with 2. & 3. you **can define and Listen to more than one Iris station** in the
 > same app, when it's necessary.